 How cryptocurrencies are taxed depends on the length of time you’ve held the cryptocurrency.
 If you’ve owned the cryptocurrency for less than a year, it’s taxed as a short-term capital gain — the same as your ordinary income tax rate.
 If the cryptocurrency is held for longer than a year, then any gains will be taxed like long-term capital gains.

-For 2018, ordinary income tax rates range from 10% to 37%, depending on your income.
+For 2020 and 2021, ordinary income tax rates range from 10% to 37%, depending on your income.
 For most taxpayers, long-term capital gains are taxed at zero, 15%, and 20% depending on your tax rate.
 According to the IRS, this means if your ordinary income tax rate is below 15%, you may pay zero on long-term gains.
 Even if you are in a high tax bracket, you’re going to be paying far less on your long-term capital gains than you are for ordinary taxes, which means that it may be a smart idea to hold onto your cryptocurrency for as long as possible.

 Again, bitcoin taxes are dependent on cryptocurrency converting into what the IRS views as a taxable event.
 In a nutshell, a taxable event is either converting the crypto to cash or using the crypto in a cash-like way.